 Some people prefer to check the menu online and inquire ahead of time.

-Ask for a gluten-free or lactose-free menu: Some restaurants have them.
+- Ask for a gluten-free or lactose-free menu.

 Many people with IBS find that cooking food at home with fresh ingredients is a good way to avoid symptoms.